-- multiple criminal justice system interventions. - d.
-Be mindful of the complex and often dangerous implications of a victim's collaboration with interveners.
+- 1. Work in collaboration with victims, cognizant of the principles of "continuing engagement": - a.
+Communicate in the victim's preferred language and method of communication in accordance with agency policy and Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence. - b.
+Minimize the victim's need to confront the offender. - c.
+When using information provided by the victim, attempt to protect her or him from retaliation. - d.
+Treat each interaction with the victim as an attempt to build collaboration over multiple criminal justice system interventions. - e.
+Be mindful of the complex and often dangerous implications of a victim's collaboration with interveners. - f.

-- e.
 Be aware that the fundamental purpose of battering, which characterizes the majority of domestic violence criminal cases, is to control what the victim says, thinks, feels, and does.
 Victims are rarely in a position to "tell all," although they may do so in unguarded moments.
-Take great care to not endanger victims with what they have shared about their lives subject to constitutional constraints and rules of discovery. - f.
-Engage in dialogue with the victim, thereby avoiding inadvertently treating her or him as simply an information source. - g.
-In order to avoid unintentionally replicating or reinforcing the actions of the abuser, offer a clear alternative to messages that the victim is crazy, at fault, unbelievable, and unable to make decisions and that the abuser is unstoppable. - 2.
-Act in ways that prioritize safety and respect a victim's precarious circumstances and fear of the offender's aggression.
-The prosecutor or the victim/witness advocate acting on the prosecutor's behalf should: - a.
+Take great care to not endanger victims with what they have shared about their lives subject to constitutional constraints and rules of discovery. - g.
+Engage in dialogue with the victim, thereby avoiding inadvertently treating her or him as simply an information source. - h.
+In order to avoid unintentionally replicating or reinforcing the actions of the abuser, offer a clear alternative to messages that the victim is crazy, at fault, unbelievable, and unable to make decisions and that the abuser is unstoppable.

+- 2. Act in ways that prioritize safety and respect a victim's precarious circumstances and fear of the offender's aggression.
+The prosecutor or the victim/witness specialist acting on the prosecutor's behalf should: - a.
 Provide information about likely pre-trial release conditions and answer the victim's questions. - b.
-Request a no-contact order (see Appendix 8A: Training Memo-Use of No-Contact

-- Orders in Domestic Violence Criminal Cases).
-If the victim requests contact, however, consider each request individually and keep in mind that in some cases a prolonged no-contact order may result in hardship for the victim. - c.
-If the victim requests that a no-contact order not be issued and the request is not the result of coercion, consider honoring the request or tailoring the no-contact order to maximize its benefits and minimize its burdens for the victim. - d.
-When a defendant is not held in custody, request pre-trial supervision when there is indication of escalating violence or a serious concern by a victim or interagency partners about the probability of continued harassment and harm. - e.
-Answer questions about the risks and benefits of testifying and the risks and benefits of not testifying. - f.
+Consider requests for no contact order individually.
+(See Appendix 8A: Training Memo-Use of No-Contact Orders in Domestic Violence Criminal Cases). - Request a no-contact order upon request of the victim and in the absence of information about the victim's desires related to contact. - If the victim requests contact or opposes the state's request for no-contact, explore and consider the victim's reasons for doing so: - Determine whether a prolonged no-contact order may result in hardship for the victim. - Attempt to determine whether the victim's position is the result of intimidation or coercion by the defendant. - Consider honoring the victim's request for contact or tailoring the no-contact order to maximize its benefits and minimize its burdens for the victim. - c.
+When a defendant is not held in custody, request pre-trial supervision when there is indication of escalating violence or a serious concern by a victim or interagency partners about the probability of continued harassment and harm. - d.
+Answer questions about the risks and benefits of testifying and the risks and benefits of not testifying. - e.
 When talking directly with victims do so accompanied by an investigator, paralegal, or other third party.
 Having a third party present resolves the concern of the prosecutor becoming a witness in the case.